 Chop Onions

 Heat up vegetable oil and pour in chopped onions and fry.
-Pour in the can of tomato puree and fry.
+Scoop and pour in the can of tomato puree and fry.

 Pour in blended tomato and pepper mix into the pot and stir in.
-Pour in salt, dry pepper, curry, thyme, bay leaves and maggi cubes.
+Add the salt, dry pepper, curry, thyme, bay leaves and maggi cubes.

 Allow it to simmer on low heat for 3 minutes.